-Layth cruised up Highway 101 in the fast lane, on his way back to the City.
-He'd dropped a fare at the airport, waited in the cab line and picked up a return fare.
-Between the two, he'd already covered his gate – you couldn't beat that.
+Layth cruised up Highway 101 in the fast lane, on his way back to the City from the airport.
+He’d dropped a fare at the international terminal, waited in the cab line and picked up a return fare.
+Between the two, he’d already covered his gate – you couldn’t beat that.

 He thought about Hassan’s strategy for living with memories of war.
 Remember the good deeds you’ve done and the people you saved.
 Layth had been replaying an incident in his mind.
 Two years ago he’d been on a search mission south of Baghdad with his squad.
 There had been a rumor of a cache of weapons in a riverbank village.
 The squad was on foot, moving through light forest and wetlands.
 It was springtime and the rivers and streams were swollen.

-When they arrived at the village they found it had been torched by insurgents.
-Smoking rubble lay everywhere and the village stank of gunsmoke and death.
+When they arrived at the village they found it torched by insurgents.
+Smoking rubble lay everywhere and the village stank of gunsmoke and charred flesh.
 If there was a weapons cache, Louis (in the context of the war he would always be Louis in his own mind) could not find it.
 The villagers were in bad shape.
-Some had been killed and buried hastily in shallow graves.
 Many were wounded, and all were hungry.
+Some had been killed, and their family members, harried and frightened, had buried their loved ones hastily in shallow graves.
 They feared another attack and were trying to escape into the marshes south of the village, but the children and elderly could not cross the wide river.

 “We’ll carry them.”
 That was Becket, the com specialist.

 “Forget that,” Hale said.
-“I didn't sign up to be no mule.”
+“I didn’t sign on to be no mule.”
 Hale was a big country boy from one of the flyover states.
 Ferocious fighter, bad attitude.

 Louis considered.
 The mission was the weapons dump, but they weren’t due back at the FOB for another six hours.